How to Improve Your Air Conditioner’s Efficiency During Excessive Heat?

 Increase Your Thermostat By A Few Degrees

 Your thermostat is responsible for signaling the entire conditioning system when it is time to cool or heat the air.
 When heat spikes up here in California, you want to ensure that your thermostat reading is high enough to account for the high temperatures.
 You need to ensure that the thermostat readings are in a similar range (10-20 degrees) as the temperature outside, or the system will work too hard to regulate the temperature.
+If you face any problem with your Air conditioner you can call us for AC repair in Corona at an affordable price.

 Keep Heat Producing Appliances Away from Your Thermostat